Project-MONAI/monai-deploy-informatics-gateway/guidelines/informatics-gateway-sadd.md

 ### Logging

-MONAI Informatics Gateway logs all actions it performs and tries to associate each action with an unique identifier for traceability.
+MONAI Deploy Informatics Gateway logs all actions it performs and tries to associate each action with an unique identifier for traceability.

 Different log levels are used and are defined in [LogLevel Enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel).